RSEjas140/Introduction_to_machine_learning_in_Python/_episodes/06-non-linear-classifiers.md

 - When the number of features significantly exceeds the number of samples, guarding against over-fitting necessitates careful selection of Kernel functions and regularization terms.
 - Direct probability estimates are not provided by SVMs; obtaining such estimates involves resource-intensive techniques like five-fold cross-validation (refer to Scores and probabilities).

-### SVM in R
+### SVM in Python

-So to create a SVM model, we are going to use the library called "e1071".
+So to create a SVM model, we are going to use the library called scikitlearn.
 We are also going to use our train/test separations from above.

 ~~~
 import matplotlib.pyplot as plt